Undergraduate Course Descriptions

 Introduction to Communication Behavior

-This course introduces students to social science research regarding the influence of mediated communication on individual and collective attitudes, beliefs, and behaviors.
-Throughout the semester we explore the impacts of various types of mediated content (e.g., violence, gender and sexuality, race and ethnicity, politics and activism, health and wellbeing); genres (e.g., news, entertainment, educational, marketing); and mediums (e.g., television, film, social media) on what we think and how we act.
-The aim of the course is to provide students with (1) a general understanding of both the positive and negative effects of mediated communication on people’s personal, professional, social, and civic lives; and (2) the basic conceptual tools needed to evaluate the assumptions, theories, methods, and empirical evidence supporting these presumed effects.
-Class meets twice a week as a lecture and once a week in smaller discussion groups led by graduate teaching fellows.
-In addition to a midterm exam and occasional short assignments, students have the option of producing a multi-media capstone project or a final term paper on a media-effects topic of their choice.
-Group projects or final papers are permitted, with approval of the instructor.
-This course fulfills one of the two introductory core survey courses required of Communication majors or prospective majors.
-Fulfills Sector I: Society.
+This course introduces students to social science research on the consumption, sharing, and influence of mediated communication.
+We will explore the motivations behind media consumption and sharing, including social identity, entertainment, information-seeking, and social connection.
+We also examine the impact of various types of mediated content (e.g., violence, gender and sexuality, race and ethnicity, politics and activism, misinformation, health and wellbeing); genres (e.g., news, entertainment, educational, marketing); and mediums (e.g., television, film, social media) on what we think and how we act.
+The aim of the course is to provide students with (1) a broad understanding of both the positive and negative effects of mediated communication on personal, professional, social, and civic lives, and (2) the basic conceptual tools to evaluate the assumptions, theories, methods, and empirical evidence that underpin these presumed effects and behaviors.

 Media Industries and Society